Shad00Z/machine-learning-compilers/docs/source/submissions/03_neon.rst

     :lines: 1-31
     :caption: Benchmarking results for matmul_14_6_64 approaches

-The results clearly indicate that performing the version with three different loads clearly performed best, with an increase of about ``10 GFLOPs``.
+The results indicate that the version with three different loads performed best, with an increase of about ``10 GFLOPs``.
 The switch from ``ldp`` to ``ld1`` however, didn't show any significant changes in the number of GFLOPs.